God: Salvation

 Transtheistic religious traditions may believe in the existence of deities but deny any spiritual significance to them.
 The term has been used to describe certain strands of Buddhism, Jainism and Stoicism.

 Among religions that do attach spirituality to the relationship with God disagree as how to best worship God and what is God's plan for mankind.
 There are different approaches to reconciling the contradictory claims of monotheistic religions.
 One view is taken by exclusivists, who believe they are the chosen people or have exclusive access to absolute truth, generally through revelation or encounter with the Divine, which adherents of other religions do not.
 Another view is religious pluralism.
 A pluralist typically believes that his religion is the right one, but does not deny the partial truth of other religions.
-The view that all theists actually worship the same god, whether they know it or not, is especially emphasized in the Baháʼí Faith, Hinduism and Sikhism.
+The view that all theists actually worship the same god, whether they know it or not, is especially emphasized in the Baháʼí Faith, Hinduism, and Sikhism.
 The Baháʼí Faith preaches that divine manifestations include great prophets and teachers of many of the major religious traditions such as Krishna, Buddha, Jesus, Zoroaster, Muhammad, Bahá'ú'lláh and also preaches the unity of all religions and focuses on these multiple epiphanies as necessary for meeting the needs of humanity at different points in history and for different cultures, and as part of a scheme of progressive revelation and education of humanity.
 An example of a pluralist view in Christianity is supersessionism, i.e., the belief that one's religion is the fulfillment of previous religions.
 A third approach is relativistic inclusivism, where everybody is seen as equally right; an example being universalism: the doctrine that salvation is eventually available for everyone.
 A fourth approach is syncretism, mixing different elements from different religions.
 An example of syncretism is the New Age movement.

 Epistemology

 Faith

-As opposed to the evidentialist position taken by those such as Richard Swinburne, faith in God is also sometimes held to be "properly basic".
-Some theists agree that only some of the arguments for God's existence are compelling, but argue that faith is not a product of reason, but requires risk.
-There would be no risk, they say, if the arguments for God's existence were as solid as the laws of logic, a position summed up by Pascal as "the heart has reasons of which reason does not know."
-Inherent intuition about God is referred to in Islam as fitra, or “innate nature”.
+Fideism is the position that in certain topics, notably theology such as in reformed epistemology, faith is superior than reason in arriving at truths.
+Some theists argue that there is value to the risk in having faith and that if the arguments for God's existence were as rational as the laws of physics then there would be no risk.
+Such theists often argue that the heart is attracted to beauty, truth and goodness and so would be best for dictating about God, as illustrated through Blaise Pascal who said, "The heart has its reasons that reason does not know."
+A hadith attributes a quote to God as "I am what my slave thinks of me."
+Inherent intuition about God is referred to in Islam as fitra, or "innate nature".
+In Confucian tradition, Confucius and Mencius promoted that the only justification for right conduct, called the Way, is what is dictated by Heaven, a more or less anthropomorphic higher power, and is implanted in humans and thus there is only one universal foundation for the Way.